Skip to main content

 Elementary and Secondary School Emergency Relief Fund II (ESSER II)

-The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act) provides an additional $54.3 billion for the Elementary and Secondary School Emergency Relief Fund II (ESSER II). $499.1 million was awarded to Oregon in January 2021.
-ESSER II Grants will be awarded to LEAs in the proportion they received funds under Part A of Title I of the Elementary and Secondary Education Act (ESEA) in fiscal year 2020.
-ESSER II Fund grants can be used to reimburse eligible expenses incurred between March 13, 2020 and September 30, 2023.
+The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA Act) provided an additional $54.3 billion for the Elementary and Secondary School Emergency Relief Fund II (ESSER II). $499.1 million was awarded to Oregon in January 2021. $449.2 million was awarded to LEAs in the proportion they received funds under Part A of Title I of the Elementary and Secondary Education Act (ESEA) in fiscal year 2020. $2.5 million (.5%) was retained for SEA grant administration.
+The remaining $47.4 million (9.5%) was largely awarded to ESDs and other educational programs across the state to reach students that might not otherwise be served.
+ESSER II Fund grants were used to reimburse eligible expenses incurred between March 13, 2020 and September 30, 2023.

 Note: The CRRSA Act does not include an Equitable Services provision for the ESSER II Fund grants.
 Funding for non-public schools has been provided under the Emergency Assistance for Non-Public Schools (EANS) Program.